 - Repurpose the weird stocky look: The meme factor is not exclusively in using the photo to lay text over it or accompany it by a funny description.
 Those characters, situations, and weird-looking photos can be recreated in multiple creative ways.

 If you’ve been following the news, you already know about the new Copyright Directive (Directive on Copyright in the Digital Single Market) approved by the EU Parliament.
 This new law intends to regulate copyright matters for the new internet era, hoping to level the field between original content creators and huge online platforms and companies.
-Its terms, however, have raised up a great deal of controversy, mostly regarding how accurately it protects artist’s property, and whether it actually hurts other involved parties (like online platforms) along the way.
+Its terms, however, have raised up a great deal of controversy, mostly regarding how accurately it protects the artist’s property, and whether it actually hurts other involved parties (like online platforms) along the way.

 Article 13 on this Directive is one stirring up crossed opinions, and it directly affects memes.
 This article says that online platforms “storing and giving access to large amounts of works and other subject-matters uploaded by their users” are held responsible for copyright infringements committed by their users on their site.
 And so, it calls for users and site runners cooperation in policing and avoiding such infringements.

-While certainly a game-changer (until now users where the only ones accounted for copyright issues), this leaves a lot of material in a very grey area, including memes as they’re derivative works on the base of someone’s original material that is more likely than not copyrighted.
+While certainly a game-changer (until now users were the only ones accounted for copyright issues), this leaves a lot of material in a very grey area, including memes as they’re derivative works on the base of someone’s original material that is more likely than not copyrighted.

 It’s unclear what will happen, from if this article will be implemented as is or would be modified, to how social sites will prevent copyright infringement if and when the Directive comes into action.

 The best way to be ahead of these changes and maintain safe-to-use memes?
-You guessed: using royalty-free photos that are rightfully licensed as the base for your memes.
+You guessed it: using royalty-free photos that are rightfully licensed as the base for your memes.

-Explore the Best Stock Photo Sites to find the next supplier for your new stock photo meme factory!
+Explore the Best Stock Photo Sites to find the next supplier for your new meme factory!
 Here are some of the ones we recommend: